 Ivan Timofeev Иван Тимофеев

 Ivan Timofeev is the Director General of the Russian International Affairs Council.
 He is an Associate Professor at MGIMO University and a leading expert on anti-Russian sanctions.
-Timofeev consults dozens of Russian companies on sanctions..
+Like Kashin and so many other academics, Timofeev is a member of RIAC and the Valdai Discussion Club.[^6]His profile on the Valdai Discussion Club's website gives us a pretty clear picture of his career:[^7]

 [^2]: Global Affairs Canada, https://laws-lois.justice.gc.ca/eng/regulations/SOR-2014-58/page-4.html#h-810988